History of Brazil: Gold and diamond rush

 Diamond deposits were found near Vila do Príncipe, around the village of Tijuco in the 1720s, and a rush to extract the precious stones ensued, flooding the European market.
 The Portuguese crown intervened to control production in Diamantina, the Diamond District.
 A system of bids for the right to extract diamonds was established, but in 1771, it was abolished and the crown retained the monopoly.

-Mining stimulated regional growth in southern Brazil, not just from extraction of gold and diamonds, but the stimulation of food production for local consumption.
-More importantly it stimulated commerce and the development of merchant communities in port cities.
-Nominally, the Portuguese controlled the trade to Brazil, banning the establishment productive capacity for goods produced in Portugal.
+Mining stimulated regional growth in southern Brazil, not just from the extraction of gold and diamonds, but also the secondary and tertiary industries that arose to support the central mining operations.
+More importantly, it stimulated commerce and the development of merchant communities in port cities.
+Nominally, the Portuguese controlled the trade to Brazil, banning the establishment of productive capacity for goods produced in Portugal.
 In practice, Portugal was an entrepôt for the import and export of goods from elsewhere, which were then re-exported to Brazil.
-Direct trade with foreign nations was forbidden, but prior to the Dutch incursion, much of Brazil's exports were carried in Dutch ships.
+Direct trade with foreign nations was forbidden, but before the Dutch incursion, much of Brazil's exports were carried in Dutch ships.
 After the American Revolution, U.S. ships called at Brazilian ports.
-When the Portuguese monarchy fled Iberia to Brazil in 1808 during the Napoleonic wars, one of the first acts of the monarch was to open Brazilian ports to foreign ships.Russell-Wood, p.
-419.
+When the Portuguese monarchy fled Iberia to Brazil in 1808 during the Napoleonic wars, one of the first acts of the monarch was to open Brazilian ports to foreign ships.